-For this dish we recommend the Turi, Avus, or even the No.9.
-The Lina might be a lil' too strong.
-If the oil you'd like to purchase is sold out explore our olive oil sets, there's no such thing as too much oil : )
+For this dish we recommend the Turi, Avus, or even the No.9 olive oils.
+The Lina olive oil might be a lil' too strong.
+If the oil you'd like to purchase is sold out explore our olive oil sets.

-This sauce is extremely saucy.
+This pasta with tomato sauce is extremely saucy.
 The reason being, we use the immersion blender to blend these jammy tomatoes into the consistency of tomato soup.
 Actually, you could probably use this sauce base for tomato soup, but we won’t go down that rabbit hole today.

-Blending this sauce heightens the flavor profiles of each ingredient immensely.
-The garlic, which we usually keep whole, lends a deep jammy flavor.
-The basil almost tastes concentrated.
-This sauce is very much like a bisque but there isn’t any cream.
+Blending the tomato sauce heightens the flavor profiles of each ingredient immensely.
+The garlic, which we usually keep whole, lends gentle aromatics, while the basil almost tastes concentrated.
+This tomato sauce almost tastes like a bisque but there isn’t any cream.

 You might have some leftover sauce in your bowl or the pan.
 Whip out the bread and ‘fa la scarpetta’, this is not the moment to choose between pasta or bread.

 We keep the garlic clove whole or in large chunks in almost all of our recipes and this is no exception.
-The reason being that when garlic is kept whole it gets jammy and flavors the oil which then flavors the food.
-When garlic is finely sliced or chopped it burns extremely quickly.
-It also doesn’t develop the velvety smooth texture or simply lend flavors to the food.
+When garlic is cooked whole it gets jammy and gently flavors the olive oil which then flavors the food.
+When garlic is finely sliced or chopped it burns extremely quickly and it doesn’t develop a velvety smooth texture.

 Garlic is an incredible ingredient but it should complement a dish, not overpower it.
-Keep the clove in large pieces as it will eventually get blended up after it has sweetened through the cooking process.
+Chop the garlic into 2 or three large chunks, or better yet just smash it and put it in the pan.
+It will get blended up once it has sweetened through the cooking process.

 Salting The Tomato Sauce

-We do not heavily salt this tomato sauce because it’s quite sweet and rich.
-But feel free to salt to taste later in the cooking process, like when you add the basil.
+We do not heavily salt the tomato sauce because it’s quite sweet and rich once blended.
+Salt to taste but due so later in the cook process, at the same time you add the basil.
 Don’t forget the pasta water is also salted so don’t overdo it.

 For this dish especially, the pasta should finishing cooking in the tomato sauce with a few ladles of pasta water.
 This will allow the pasta to absorb the sauce, concentrating every bite.
 It’s better to pull the pasta early from the water and into the sauce than too late to avoid overcooking in the sauce and the pasta becoming mushy.
 DO NOT DISCARD THE PASTA WATER.
 That starchy water is your life raft if there isn’t enough liquid in the pan.